 Robert Brijde, the other PUUR owner, queueing a record

 Here’s Ben van Leliveld, explaining the technologies behind the Mimis.

 If I was impressed with the Mimi’s performance, the best was yet to come.
 The Julieta’s were set up in an even larger room than the Mimi’s but they filled it effortlessly.
 The may be classified as monitors but their sound is gloriously rich and absolutely full-range.
 In fact, although I have not heard them in the same room, I’d still say that they come very, very close to sounding as big and effortless as the Carmens.
 Big, wide, deep, richly colorful, warm and smooth yet transparent and effortlessly dynamic, these speakers have a performance that is immediately captivating.

-I tried to capture the Julieta’s beauty but this picture is but a pale image of the real thing.
+I tried my best to capture the Julieta’s beauty but this picture still is only an approximation of the real thing.